Radar View#

 -

-Full size aircraft reported by the MAVLink 'Traffic Report' / 'ADSB Vehicle' message.
+- General Aviation reported by the MAVLink 'Traffic Report' / 'ADSB Vehicle' message.
 Examples of available hardware include:

 - uAvionix PingRX, a compact device that receives ADS-B location data from full sized aircraft and publishes the locations as MAVLink.
 For a ground based installation, this device has around a 40Km detection radius.
 MAVLink ICD.